 As an expat living in Luxembourg, it is important to understand the country’s health insurance requirements and options available.
 In this article, we will explore the health insurance requirements in Luxembourg, the state health insurance system, how to apply for it, and the advantages of international private medical insurance.

-Is Health Insurance Mandatory in Luxembourg?
+Health Insurance Requirements in Luxembourg

-Yes, health insurance is mandatory for residents of Luxembourg.
+Health insurance is mandatory for residents of Luxembourg.
 All residents, including expats, are required to have health insurance coverage.

 State Health Insurance System in Luxembourg

 Luxembourg has a state health insurance system, called the National Health Fund (CNS).
 The CNS provides healthcare coverage to all residents of Luxembourg, including expats.